Restaurant Kitchen Layouts for Ultimate Efficiency

 First, it’s important to consider how much space you need to dedicate to the kitchen, especially as it pertains to the restaurant or catering menu.
 As a general rule, we recommend devoting at least 25% of the space to your kitchen, and perhaps as much as 35%.
 There’s no “right” way to design a kitchen, but you should have a versatile area that serves your specific needs.
 For example, if you’re cooking food from scratch, you’ll need plenty of prep space to get ingredients ready.

-Another piece of equipment that can replace or relieve other equipment in the kitchen is a Vector® Multi-Cook Oven.
-These ovens have four independent cooking chambers that operate at different temperatures, fan speeds and cook times allowing operators to increase throughput and serve more out of each batch.
+Other pieces of equipment that can replace or relieve other equipment in the kitchen are Converge® and Vector® multi-cook ovens.
+These ovens have the ability to air fry, bake, grill, and more, with up to four independent cooking chambers that operate at different temperatures, fan speeds, and cook times.
+This allows operators to increase throughput and serve more out of each batch.
+These countertop models are ideal for achieving the widest variety of menu applications while in a compact, ventless footprint.

 Ready to optimize your restaurant layout?
 At Alto-Shaam, we’re proud to offer commercial kitchen equipment and solutions that improve kitchen efficiency and safety, while also conserving precious space.